Champaran, Chhattisgarh: Attractions

 There are two temples dedicated to Shri Mahaprabhuji in Champaran.
-The first one is known as Prakatya Baithakji Mandir, where seva is performed by HDH Param Pujya Pad Goswami 108 Shri Dwarkeshlalji Maharajshri (Shri Dwarkesh Bava) and HDH Param Pujya Pad Goswami 108 Shri Purshottamlalji Maharajshri (Shri Raju Bawa).
+The first one is known as Prakatya Baithakji Mandir, where seva is performed by HDH Jagadgūrū Śrimad Vallabhāchārya Prakatya Peeth Gruhadipati Somyājī Dikśit Param Pujya Goswami 108 Śri Dwarkeshlalji Maharajshri, Jagadgūrū Śrimad Vallabhāchārya Prakatya Peeth Yūvrāj HDH Param Pujya Pad Goswami 108 Śri Purshottamlalji Maharajshri and Jagadgūrū Śrimad Vallabhāchārya Prakatya Peeth Kumār HDH Param Pujya Pad Goswami 108 Shri Anugrahkumarji Mahodayaśri.
 The second Baithakji is Mool Prakatya that is normally known as Chhatti Baithak.
-In this temple seva is done by Goswami shri Vallabhlalji and Shri Raghunathlalji (Shri Pinky Bawa) of 5th house of Kamvan.
-Apart from this there is a Haveli temple dedicated to Shree Girirajji and Shree Balkrishnalalji.
-A small stream of Mahanadi River flows near the temple which is believed to be from Yamuna river and worshipped.
-About 200 years ago,Yamunaji had appeared there and walked towards the Prakatya Baithakji and had offered a Kamal Malaji to the Baithakji after 3 days and 3 nights of Nonstop Yamunashtakam parayana done by Shri Dwarkesh Bava's ancestor.
+In this temple seva is done by Goswami shri Vallabhacharyaji and Shri Raghunathlalji (Shri Pinky Bawa) of 5th house of Kamvan.
+Apart from this there is a Haveli temple dedicated to Shree Girirajji and Shree Balkrishnalalji that was made by Shri Vrajjivanlalji Maharajśri.
+A small stream of Mahanadi River flows near the temple which is believed to be a form of Śri Yamunāji and is worshipped.
 Mahaprabhuji's Prakatya Utsav is celebrated every year on eleventh day of Vaisakh and many of followers of the sect gather at the temple to pay homage.
 The Annual Fair of Champaran is held with great festivities in the month of Magh every year.
 Large number of Pushtimargiya Vaishnavs visit Champaran every year.

 The Champeswar Madadev Temple haves rare shivling which had dedicated to Lord Shiv, Parvati and Ganesh.